HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada > Saskatchewan >

 Cigar Lake ore to be processed at Rabbit Lake rather than McClean Lake

 Cameco must prepare an environmental impact statement (EIS) if they wish to proceed with the project.
 Draft project-specific guidelines for an EIS have been prepared identifying key issues to be addressed.
 Public comment on the draft project-specific guidelines is invited.
 Comments must be submitted by May 31, 1999.
-(Environmental Impact Assessment Notice external link)
+(Environmental Impact Assessment Notice )

 AECB orders cease work at McClean Lake Tailings Management Facility